User forum posting guidelines

-Regardless of whether you are just starting out with GeoServer or have been using it for years, we encourage you to subscribe to the user list and take an active part in the community.
-To help make the user list as useful and friendly as possible we ask you to observe the following code of conduct.
+Regardless of whether you are just starting out with GeoServer or have been using it for years, we encourage you to subscribe to the GeoServer User Forum and take an active part in the community.
+To help make the user group as useful and friendly as possible, we ask you to observe the following guidelines.

-If you encounter a security vulnerability in GeoServer please take care to report the issue in a responsible fashion.
-Do not use the mailing list, go intead to the Jira bug tracker instead and follow the "Responsible disclosure" instructions there.
+If you encounter a security vulnerability in GeoServer please take care to report in a responsible fashion:

 Take a little, give a little

-Start discussions on the mailing list, keep it on the mailing list
+Start discussions on the Discourse forum, keep it on the Discourse forum

-You might be tempted to contact some of the people trying to help on the mailing list privately: please refrain from doing so, on the mailing list more people can look at your message and provide answers, share different points of views, and besides that, messages on the public mailing list are archived for future reference.
+You might be tempted to contact some of the people trying to help on the Discourse user group privately.
+Please refrain from doing so, on the user group more people can look at your message and provide answers, share different points of views, and besides that, messages on the public user group are archived for future reference.

-If someone answers your requests please make sure your replies keep on being sent to the mailing list for the benefit of the entire community.
+If someone answers your requests privately, please nudge your replies back publicly, for the benefit of the entire community.

 However, it's fine to send private messages if you are trying to share sensitive information which is necessary to solve the issue, or if you are trying to engage a developer in a commercial development /support contract.